-For Jackie Guy, five-time Saskatchewan Country Music association award nominee, music has never been a choice; it’s always been there.
-Guy’s father was instrumental in encouraging her passion for music, purchasing a bass guitar for her in the fifth grade.
-Her humble beginnings with the family band led to stints with Young Country and Long Shot, and then to a solo career that continues to present her with songwriting and performing opportunities that have not only surprised her at times but also have developed and challenged her as an artist.
+For Jackie Guy, five-time Saskatchewan Country Music Association award nominee, music has never been a choice but rather a calling.
+Guy’s father was instrumental in encouraging her passion for music, purchasing her first bass guitar while she was in the fifth grade.
+Her great experience with the family band Young Country motivated her to initiate the band Long Shot while in university, and then to seek out a solo career following marriage and motherhood.